9 Confounding Signs You’re Married but in Love With Someone Else

 9. The big question mark

-The biggest sign?
 You constantly question the future of your marriage.

-Are you truly happy?
-Can your marriage survive these feelings?
-This internal questioning often precedes difficult decisions about your relationship’s next chapter.
+This internal questioning often precedes difficult decisions about the next chapter of your relationship.

 Why married people may fall in love with someone else: 7 possible reasons

+Falling for someone new while married can feel like a betrayal of everything you hold dear.
 But before you spiral into self-blame, know this: it happens to good people in good marriages, often for reasons that have little to do with your spouse themself.

 Here are 7 reasons why even happy couples can find themselves in this emotional tug-of-war: